 Injuries can certainly be a setback, but you know what else they can be?
 A GIFT.
 A gift of adversity, challenging us to work harder and to be innovative in achieving our goals.
 In running, adversity is something we had best familiarize ourselves with.
 We must see setback not only as a challenge but also as an opportunity to grow.
 Can you think back to an obstacle you’ve overcome that made you stronger?
 More courageous?
 More confident?
 Maybe runners knee exercises even led you to become the runner you are today.
 Well, Runners Knee, or Patellofemoral pain syndrome (PFPS), is a common setback for many runners.
 It’s been plaguing the running world as far back as we can remember.
 So, let’s first discuss exactly what Runner’s Knee is and then, get into the 7 runners knee exercises that will help combat the injury.

 The definition for Runner’s Knee found on Runner’s World website is:

 They say somewhere in the neighborhood of 65-80% of runners each year get injured and overuse is the culprit for the majority.
-Furthermore, Runner’s Knee is one of the most common overuse injury there is.
+Furthermore, Runner’s Knee is one of the most common overuse injuries there is.
 So, let’s get into it.
-Here are 7 exercises to help combat Runners knee.
+Here are 7 runners knee exercises to help combat it.

 Please note: I am not a medical professional and this information is not intended to be a substitute for professional medical advice.